 Wayson would transfer from OCC to SUNY Fredonia where, in her final semester, she did an internship at WSTM TV (Channel 3) in Syracuse.
 Her mentor was a photographer named Frank Rossi who today is on the Syracuse Press Club's Wall of Distinction.
 He had Wayson take a video editing test which she passed with flying colors.
 "He told me I 'had an eye' for video editing."
 That 'eye' resulted in her being offered a full-time position prior to graduation.

-She would work at Channel 3 for 14 years, then jump to Channel 9 in 1996 where she has been the Chief Video Editor for 25 years.
+She would work at Channel 3 for 14 years, then jumped to Channel 9 in 1996 where she has been the Chief Video Editor for 25 years.
 Throughout her professional career she's served as a member of OCC's Broadcast Media Communications Advisory Board where she regularly reinforces the need for veteran colleagues to pay it forward and help those who will follow them.
 "Guidance is really needed continuously to help students and young professionals know what they are doing and where they are going.
 It's so important now for the media and journalism specifically.
 We have an important job and we need to stay focused so people can be informed accurately."

 In September she'll be recognized for her life's work and wisdom shared when her name is added to the Syracuse Press Club's Wall of Distinction.
 "Those people who have been honored in the past...
 I will be in great company.
 I hope I've helped others do their jobs better and will continue to do so."